-The FIFA Club World Cup is an international competition for senior men’s football, contested by the teams of member confederation’s continental club competitions.
-First held in 2000, Real Madrid of Spain are the current holders having won the 2018 competition in the UAE, following a 4-1 win over Al-Ain of the UAE.
+The FIFA Club World Cup is an international competition for senior men’s football, contested by the winners of member confederation’s continental club competitions.
+First held in 2000, the tournament is due to undergo a complete overhaul in 2025 and expanded to 32m teams.

 The host nation’s national champions compete along with that year’s winners from the AFC Champions League (Asia), CAF Champions League (Africa), CONCACAF Champions League (North America), Copa Libertadores (South America), OFC Champions League (Oceeania) and UEFA Champions League (UEFA).

 For the 2022 competition, Auckland City of New Zealand (the OFC Champions) will face Al Ahly of Egypt (CAF Champions League runners-up) in the first round, with Al-Hilal of Saudi Arabia (nominated by the AFC), Wydad Casablanca of Morocco ( CAF Champions League champions) and the Seattle Sounders (CONCACAF Champions League champions) all entering in the second round.
 Flamengo of Brazil (Copa Liberatadores champions) and Real Madrid of Spain (UEFA Champions League winners) will then enter at the semi-final stage before the Final in Rabat on the 11th February.

 How do I get to the FIFA Club World Cup?

 There are international airports in Tangier and Rabat, with flights to Europe and Africa available.
 Thinking of flying to Morocco?
 Search & book your flights through Skyscanner here.